FAQs

 There are no contracts or minimum number of sessions required.

-Riverview Therapy, LLC defines Parent Coaching as a process in which client’s present problems or questions they have about parenting.
-The Parent Coach’s responses are direct and in response to the Parent’s questions.
+Riverview Therapy, LLC defines co-parenting therapy as a process in which clients present problems or questions they have about parenting.
+The co-parenting therapist’s responses are direct and in response to the parent’s questions.
 Feedback is given with a child development emphasis.

-Parent coaching is specifically designed for couples with children who are divorced or are in the process of divorce.
-Parent coaching is designed to help you to navigate the changes needed as you and your co-parent develop two homes for your children, one at mom’s house and one at dad’s house.
+Co-parenting therapy is specifically designed for couples with children, who are divorced or in the process of divorce.
+Co-parenting therapy is designed to help you navigate the changes needed as you and your co-parent develop two homes for your children.

-Yes, parent coaching sessions are confidential.
-No one has access to your record or is able to speak with your parenting coach without your written consent.
+Yes, co-parenting therapy sessions are confidential.
+No one has access to your record or is able to speak with your co-parenting therapist without your written consent.

-If my co-parent and I begin co-parenting together, do we have to continue co-parenting sessions together?
+If my co-parent and I begin co-parenting therapy together, do we have to continue co-parenting sessions together?

 Yes.
-If you and your co-parent begin co-parenting together than you are both considered clients of Riverview Therapy, and you both have equal rights to confidentiality.
+If you and your co-parent begin co-parenting therapy together, then you are both considered clients of Riverview Therapy, and you both have equal rights to confidentiality.
 Sessions will be conducted together.
-There may be times when everyone agrees (both parents and the parenting coach) to meet separately for a few sessions.
+There may be times when everyone agrees (both parents and the co-parenting therapist) to meet separately for a few sessions.
 However, separate meetings are temporary.
 Co-parents are treated together to ensure confidentiality for both parents.

 If my co-parent contacts you first and then I contact you later, can I be a co-parent client as well?